 Winter: December – February

 I recommend travelling to San Francisco in spring.
-The weather will be warm and that’s when you will see the most seals hanging out on Pier 39.
+The weather will be warm and that’s when you will see the most seals hanging out at Pier 39.

-I recommend staying in San Francisco for at least 7 days to give yourself time to explore the city.
+I recommend staying in San Francisco for 7 days to give yourself time to explore the city and surrounding regions.

 If in North America, you can get to San Francisco from any location on a Greyhound bus.